 Mark Davis, back in a moment on the Rush Limbaugh show.

-And it might as well be maybe the best record the guy ever did.
+It might as well be maybe the best record the guy ever did.

-Greatness of Billy Jean, man.
+Greatness of Billie Gene, man.

 And the visual that accompanies this for me is that Motown 25 show.

-But you know the reason that's such a hard conversation to have is that it's almost impossible to find objectivity.
+But, you know, the reason that's such a hard conversation to have is that it's almost impossible to find objectivity.

-No what they have in common?
+Know what they have in common?

-It's impossible to discuss them.
+It's impossible to discuss them in the following way.

 Anything in between.

-Objectivity just almost impossible to find.
+Objectivity, just almost impossible to find.

-I happen to think that she is a very promising figure, but boy, does she need to get sharper than she is now.
+I happen to think that she is a very promising figure, but boy, does she need to get sharper than she is now?

-You know, I want that for her.
+You know, oh, you know, I want that for her.

-Let's let's let's do some reading.
+Let's do some reading.

-You know, uh it's uh silly me.
+You know, it's silly me.

 I want her to add to her positives.